QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 The following figure illustrates how the dependence between the observations is related to the sampling frequency

 -  For any given :math:`h`, the autocorrelation converges to zero as we increase the distance -- :math:`n`-- between the observations.
-This represents the "weak dependence" of the :math:`X` process
+This represents the "weak dependence" of the :math:`X` process.

 -  Moreover, for a fixed lag length, :math:`n`, the dependence vanishes as the sampling frequency goes to infinity.
-In fact, letting :math:`h` go to :math:`\infty` gives back the case of IID data
+In fact, letting :math:`h` go to :math:`\infty` gives back the case of IID data.

 .. code-block:: python3